-College: Chair of Orchestral Performance Program; OP Classical Violin Faculty
+College: Head of Orchestral Performance Program; OP Classical Violin Faculty

-Known as one of the most accomplished violinists of his generation, David Chan is also quickly making a name for himself as an elegant conductor of unusual interpretive depth.
-The 2021-22 season marks not only his 22nd as concertmaster of New York’s MET Orchestra, but also his fifth as the inaugural Music Director of the APEX Ensemble (formerly the Montclair Orchestra), with which he has earned high praise for innovative and adventurous programming, and his fourth as Music Director of Camerata Notturna, one of New York City’s foremost chamber orchestras.
-He also serves as Artistic Partner of Mainly Mozart’s prestigious Festival of Orchestras, for which he recently conducted an entire festival combining musicians of the Los Angeles Philharmonic and the San Francisco Symphony, and another series bringing together members of the MET Orchestra and the National Symphony Orchestra.
+Known as one of the most accomplished violinists of his generation, David Chan, Head of Manhattan School of Music’s Orchestral Performance Program, is also quickly making a name for himself as an elegant conductor of unusual interpretive depth.
+New York Classical Review wrote of a March 2019 performance of Mozart’s Symphony No. 40 that “It sounded like a kinder, gentler Toscanini was running the show.”
+Currently in his 23rd season as concertmaster of New York’s MET Orchestra, he has also recently served as Music Director of the APEX Ensemble, with which he earned high praise for innovative and adventurous programming, and as Music Director of Camerata Notturna, one of New York City’s foremost chamber orchestras.
+As Artistic Partner of Mainly Mozart’s Festival of Orchestras, he has conducted the organization’s famed All-Star Orchestra, as well as an entire festival combining musicians of the Los Angeles Philharmonic and the San Francisco Symphony, and another series bringing together members of the MET Orchestra and the National Symphony Orchestra.

 A native of San Diego, Chan began his musical education at the age of four.
 After winning prizes at the Tchaikovsky and Indianapolis international violin competitions, he made his New York debut in 1995 at Avery Fisher Hall, and his Carnegie Hall debut in 2003, performing the Brahms Double Concerto with the MET Orchestra.
-A student of Dorothy DeLay, Hyo Kang, and Michael Tseitlin, he received his bachelor’s degree from Harvard University and his master’s from the Juilliard School.
-He is currently on the faculty of both Juilliard and the Mannes School of Music, and lives in the New York City area with his wife, violinist Catherine Ro, and their children Annalise, Micah, and Arianna.
+A student of Dorothy DeLay, Hyo Kang, and Michael Tseitlin, he received his Bachelor’s degree from Harvard University and his Master’s from the Juilliard School.
+Appointed Head of MSM’s Orchestral Performance Program in 2022, he is also on the faculty of Juilliard.
+He lives in the New York City area with his wife, violinist Catherine Ro, and their children.